polyrand/autoderm_demo/blogpost.md

 </table>
 ```

+In the code above we are looping over the predictions list/array.
-By indexing on `prediction`, when we do `prediction["name"]`.
-We are getting that value from the dictionary we saw before.
+By indexing on `prediction` when we do `prediction["name"]`, we are getting that value from the dictionary we saw before.

+## Important things to have in mind.

+* The data has to be sent as form data to our API.
+Here it was done with Python but it can be done in any language or framework you use.
+* Keep the API key safe.
+* You can process or get the image however you want.
+Here we were also getting the image from an html form, but you could be getting it from a JSON API, just remember to send it to us as form data afterwards.
+* Set the API key in your request headers with the name "Api-Key": <your_key>

 ## Conclusion

-After remove blank lines.
+After removing blank lines.
 Both html files and the python app together add up to 98 lines of code.
 Of course, we have ignored a bit of boilerplate code, and we have not added any styles to our app.
 You can see the complete app, with all the code and some CSS styles on [GitHub](https://github.com/polyrand/firstderm_demo).
 This is how it looks:

 * Input form